lawalter/rhwo-parental-care/README.md

 ## Data and R scripts overview

-The R scripts included are for wrangling, tidying, analyzing, and plotting RHWO behavior data.
-They should be run in the following order:
+The R scripts included in this repository are for wrangling, tidying, analyzing, and plotting RHWO behavior data.
+It is not necessary to complete Step 1, since clean data files are already included in `/clean_data`.

-### Data wrangling
+### Step 1: Data wrangling

-The clean data files are already included in the package.
-Their createion is outlined below for both incubation and post-hatch parental care.
+Although the clean data files are already included in this repo, their creation is nevertheless outlined below for both incubation and post-hatch parental care.

 #### Incubation